DavidSpivey/HA-Zone-Creator/README.md

 You can click select diagonally to create diagonal rectangular areas if your sensor is at a 45-degree angle to the room

 You can use the Polygon selection tool by clicking once, moving to a new spot, and clicking again to create the first line<br>
+Click again at each corner you wish to outline.<br>
-Then, after you have outlined the zone you wish to create, double click to complete the outline and highight your zone in orange.
+After you have outlined the zone you wish to create, double click to complete the outline and highight your zone in orange.

 If you make a mistake and wish to remove squares from your zone, click "+ Adding to selection" and it will change to "- Removing from selection"<br>
 Then use any of the tools to remove squares from the highlighted area.